Key takeaways

 You can track pages per session in the Acquisition Overview report in Google Analytics.

 Want to dig deeper into this metric?
 You can also view the average number of pages per session by channel, source, medium, and referral.
-Doing so lets you figure out what traffic sources lead to the most engagement.
+Doing so lets you calculate what traffic sources lead to the most engagement.

 3. Site speed